 A research team has found fresh water in two underwater canyons near the Lofoten archipelago.

-"The surprise of seeing fresh water coming out directly from the seabed was truly remarkable," says the marine geologist Wei-Li Hong, member of the study group.
+"The surprise of seeing fresh water come out directly from the seafloor was truly remarkable," says the marine geologist Wei-Li Hong, member of the study group.

-A remotely piloted submarine from a research vessel collected and analyzed the water in 2017.
-A sort of leak seemed to originate from a pocket of fresh water present under the seabed and no one gave it much weight until an almost discovery fortuitous.
+A remotely piloted submarine departed from a research vessel collected and analyzed the water in 2017.
+A sort of leak seemed to originate from a pocket of fresh water present under the seabed and no one gave it much weight until an almost discovery. fortuitous.

 The gifts of the ice age

 A phenomenon that originated in the last glaciation.
-The "blanket" of ice that wrapped Norway up melted and ended up also under the earth's crust, ending down with such force as to fill the underground cracks forming real lakes.
+The "blanket" of ice that wrapped Norway up melted and ended up also under the earth's crust, ending down with such force that it filled the underground cracks, forming real lakes.

-“A geological process that began millions of years ago, when water was trapped under the sediments.
-Now it finds ways out through the cracks in the subsoil and returns to the surface, " explains the researcher.
+"A geological process that began millions of years ago when water was trapped under sediments.
+Now it finds its way out through the cracks in the subsoil and back to the surface," explains the researcher.